HichamJohra/HichamJohra/README.md

 - 👋 Hi, my name is Hicham Johra.
-- 👀 I am a researcher in Civil Engineering and BUilding Energy Efficiency at Aalborg University (Denmark).
+- 👀 I am a researcher in Civil Engineering, Energy and Buildings, Indoor Environment, Building Energy Efficiency and Thermal Properties of Building Materials at Aalborg University, Department of the Built Environment (Denmark).
 - 📫 How to reach me by sending an email to hj@build.aau.dk